TheRacetrack/racetrack/docs/user.md

 }'
 ```
 Then it won't work, because there's no auth data specified:
-`Unauthenticated: no header X-Racetrack-Esc-Auth, X-Racetrack-Fatman-Auth or
+`Unauthenticated: no header X-Racetrack-Esc-Auth, X-Racetrack-Job-Auth or
 X-Racetrack-Auth: not logged in`

 You will need to include it in curl using `-H 'X-Racetrack-Auth: <token>`.